 Bio & Short Bio

 Jerrie Hurd has published novels, essays, short stories, nonfiction books, and worked as a journalist.
 She is best known for her novels which are as whimsical as their titles: Miss Ellie’s Purple Sage Saloon, Kate Burke Shoots the Old West, and The Lady Pinkerton Gets Her Man.
-She is currently working on Rainbow Horses, a mystery, and Pay Attention to the Fairy Godmother, a memoir.
+She is currently working on Rainbow Horses, a mystery, and DEEP DIRT: Adventures in Digging Up Family Stories, a memoir.

 She teaches fiction seminars for various universities and writer’s organizations.
 She has also taught literature and basic writing at Clark College and Mercer County Community College.